 See also our separate guide here: https://w4mp.org/w4mp/w4mp-guides/guides-to-parliament/how-to-arrange-gallery-tickets/

 Tours of the Elizabeth Tower and Big Ben are currently suspended

 Essential works needed to refurbish and repair the Elizabeth Tower and Great Clock were announced in April 2016.

 These large scale works will take place over four years starting in early 2017.
 The last tours took place on 16 December 2016.

-Tours are scheduled to resume in 2021 once the refurbishment work is complete.
+Tours will resume once the refurbishment work is complete.

 Further information is available on the intranet here: https://intranet.parliament.uk/access-buildings/exhibitions-tours/big-ben/

 Meet the MP / Question and Answer Session